nicoaugereau/AlexaAWSLambdaJeedom/README.md

 Examples:
 - "Alexa ask Devialet to turn on the light in the living room"
+- "Alexa ask Devialet to turn on the light in the Jack's room"

 In the config.js you need to associate the object commands ids.